Skip to contents

 print

-(optional) a logical value indicating if the function must print the plot (default: TRUE).
+(optional) A logical flag indicating if the function must print the plot (default: TRUE).

 Value

-• For na_*: a numeric object with the same length of x.
+• For na_*: A numeric vector with the same length as x.

 Details